 Water-borne, food-borne and other infectious diseases (including hepatitis, tuberculosis and rabies) are prevalent with more serious outbreaks occurring from time to time.
 It is recommended that all drinking water be boiled or that you drink bottled water, avoid ice cubes and raw and undercooked food.
 Do not swim in fresh water to avoid exposure to certain water-borne diseases such as bilharzia (schistosomiasis).
 Seek medical advice if you have a fever or are suffering from diarrhoea.

 Outbreaks of cholera are common in Malawi during the rainy season, November to April.
-We advise you to drink water only from safe sources and maintain strict hygiene standards if travelling to Malawi.
+We advise you to drink water only from safe sources and maintain strict hygiene standards.
 Further advice on cholera can be found on the WHO website.

 The rate of HIV/AIDS infection in Malawi is high.
 You should exercise appropriate precautions if engaging in activities that expose you to risk of infection.

 The outbreak of Ebola Virus Disease (EVD) in west Africa is the most serious in recorded history.
 In an effort to prevent the spread of the disease into Malawi, authorities have introduced health screening at airports and land borders for passengers arriving from western Africa.
 Travellers suspected of being infected with EVD have been detained at airports.
 For more information on the outbreak and other travel restrictions and preventative measures, see the Ebola outbreak in west Africa travel bulletin.

 Where to get help

 Depending on your enquiry, your best option may be to first contact your family, friends, airline, travel agent, tour operator, employer or travel insurer.
 Your travel insurer should have a 24 hour emergency number.

 If the matter relates to criminal issues, contact the local police.
 The national emergency number is 199 or 997.

 If the matter relates to complaints about tourism services or products, contact the service provider directly.